RileyVFineWorks/UtcHelperPy/README.md

 # UtcHelperPy
-- Simple Python Helper for making UTCs more readably for PST Time
+- Simple Python Helper for making UTCs more readable for PST Time
 - Mainly for reuse as I get annoyed reading UTC times Tokens with Expiration Properties

 # To Use